benji78/LaMainTendue/README.md

 ## Try out the app
 - Install the Expo Go app on your IOS smartphone from the AppStore or on android from the Google Store
-- Go the the folowing link on your smartphone's browser : exp://exp.host/@benji78/LaMainTendue Unfortunately, due to restrictions enforced by Apple, users need to be logged in to the account that authored the app in order to be able to run it on Expo Go.
+- Go the the folowing link on your smartphone's browser : [exp://exp.host/@benji78/LaMainTendue](exp://exp.host/@benji78/LaMainTendue)
+Unfortunately, due to restrictions enforced by Apple, users need to be logged in to the account that authored the app in order to be able to run it on Expo Go.
+However you can still use this link to try the app on your computer: https://appetize.io/embed/8bnmakzrptf1hv9dq7v7bnteem?autoplay=true&device=iphone8plus&params={"EXKernelLaunchUrlDefaultsKey":"exp://exp.host/@benji78/LaMainTendue"}

 Alternate:
 - Clone this repository and open a command prompt in the project's folder